Sometimes I don’t seek out a project. Rather, sometimes projects just find me . . . .

 That’s what happened with Old School.
-This rifle is a 1980’s Remington Model 700 in 243 Winchester.
-This is actually one of my dad’s guns from back in the day.
+This rifle was a 1980’s Remington Model 700 in 243 Winchester.
+This was actually one of my dad’s rifles from back in the day.
 When I

 - The stock is beautiful, with subtle figure in the grain and a finish in excellent condition.
-But the bedding left much to be desired.
-The direct wood-to-metal bedding would be inconsistent over time.
+But the bedding of the action left much to be desired.

 - Similarly, the stock itself could become a liability with the extreme temperature and moisture swings found in Alaska.
 Warpage does not help anything.

-- Part of the stock’s charm was it’s old school design, with white line spacers and a solid butt plate.
-But even as stylish as the butt plate was, it made the light-recoiling 243 round feel like a magnum.
+- Part of the stock’s charm was it’s old school design: white line spacers, cut checkering, and a solid butt plate.
+But even as stylish as the butt plate was, it made the light-recoiling 243 round kick like a magnum.

-- Modern rifle design almost always incorporates a free-floating barrel to prevent shifts in point of aim.
+- Modern rifles almost always incorporate a free-floating barrel to prevent shifts in point of aim.
 This one had inconsistent contact all along the barrel channel.

 The final plan for the rifle was as follows:

-- The bore would be polished to reduce the buildup of fouling and ease cleaning.
+- Polish the bore to reduce fouling and ease cleaning.

-- The plastic butt plate would be replaced by a modern rubber one to cut down on felt recoil.
+- Replace the plastic butt plate with a rubber one to cut down on felt recoil.